Gujo Guide

 - How to Get to Gujo Hachiman from Nagoya, Centrair & Gifu (No Car Needed) Every realistic way to reach Gujo Hachiman from Nagoya, Centrair and Gifu — highway bus, the Nagaragawa Railway, and driving — including the catches most guides skip.

-- Taking Your Bike on the Nagaragawa Railway: Rinko Cycle Touring in Gujo, Gifu How to bring a bicycle on the Nagaragawa Railway — Japan's rinko bag rule, rental bags, the seasonal cycling train, and an 87 km riverside route from Gujo.
+- Taking Your Bike on the Nagaragawa Railway: Rinko Cycle Touring in Gujo, Gifu Bring your bike on the Nagara River Railway (Nagaragawa Railway) through Gujo: Japan's rinko bag rule explained, ¥500 rental bags at staffed stations, the seasonal Cycling Train, and an 87 km riverside route down from Hokuno.

 - Best Time to Visit Gujo: A Month-by-Month Honest Guide When to visit Gujo City — covering Gujo Hachiman castle town and the Takasu/Dynaland ski area — with honest notes on crowds, weather, and what's actually worth the trip each season.